Use Census directly with dbt through the native dbt integration.

-Census supports connecting to an existing dbt project, which allows you to select models you want to make available to sync into all your business tools.
+Census supports connecting to an existing dbt project via GitHub, which allows you to select models you want to make available to sync into all your business tools.
 This means you can keep all your source code & transforms in a single repository.

 Census compiles your models on the fly whenever a sync is scheduled so your data and your models are always up to date.
-And Census is designed to work hand-in-hand with dbtCloud or any other dbt runner.
+It also means that Census can confirm that your pull requests for dbt model changes won't accidentally drop or rename a model that is currently in use.
+Census is designed to work hand-in-hand with dbtCloud or any other dbt runner.

 Finally, specify where intermediate models are materialized.
 If the models you expose in Census have dependencies, we will attempt to use these materialized tables.
 You may need to ensure that our database connection has read access to these tables.